blackpuppy/docs/en/core-libraries/helpers/js.rst

 Common options
 --------------

-In attempts to simplify development where Js libraries can change, a common set of options is supported by ``JsHelper``, these common options will be mapped out to the library specific options internally.
-If you are not planning on switching Javascript libraries, each library also supports all of its native callbacks and options.
+In attempts to simplify development where JavaScript libraries can change, a common set of options is supported by ``JsHelper``, these common options will be mapped out to the library specific options internally.
+If you are not planning on switching JavaScript libraries, each library also supports all of its native callbacks and options.